joefallon/phpautoloader/README.md

 Joe's PHP Autoloader is a versatile and easy to use autoloader for PHP 5.3 and greater.
 It provides the following features:

-*   When autoloading a file, all of the include paths are searched automatically.
+*   When autoloading a class, all of the include paths are searched automatically.
 *   For maximum legacy supprt, non-namespaced classes are allowed.
 *   Normal PSR-0 namespaced classes are supported.
 *   Underscore namespaced (e.g. like the Zend Framework 1 or PEAR) classes are supported.
-*   The autoload is fast.
+*   This autoloader is fast.
 No recursive directory searches are performed.

 ## Requirements

-The only requirement is PHP > 5.3.0 due to the use of [namespaces](http://www.php.net/manual/en/language.namespaces.rationale.php).
+The only requirement is PHP > 5.3.0.
+This is due to the use of [namespaces](http://www.php.net/manual/en/language.namespaces.rationale.php).
 Additionally, [Composer](https://getcomposer.org/) can be helpful.

-## Features

-Joe's Autoloader includes the following features:

-* Will load (i.e. require) classes that are namespaced with normal backslash PHP namespaces, underscore (e.g. Zend Framework 1, PEAR) namespaces, and classes that are not namespaced at all.
-* Only the include paths are searched for quick loading.

 ## Installation